-Frederick Community College offers three types of courses over the Internet: online, structured remote, and hybrid courses.
+Frederick Community College offers three types of courses over the Internet: online, structured remote, and hybrid remote courses.
 Hybrid courses require the student to attend some class sessions on campus; online and structured remote courses do not.
 Online courses may require a proctored assessment.
 Any course section with the letters "HYB" indicates a hybrid course.
+The mouse icon (a) indicates online courses.

-Online, structured remote, and hybrid courses are taught on BlackboardTM and require that students:
+Online, structured remote, and hybrid remote courses are taught on Blackboard[TM] and require that students: